 There’s a group of workers at the telethon that you may not even know exists, because they are rarely, if ever, seen on camera.
 They are the people who run the equipment that gets the telethon onto your television screens.

-The TeleMiracle Production Crew is made up of 12 production positions.
-These positions are filled by a combination of volunteers and paid contractors who possess the specialty skills required.
+The TeleMiracle Production Crew is made up of 14 production positions.
+These positions are filled by volunteers who possess the specialty skills required.

-In a normal year there are over 60 production volunteers who work 150 plus shifts.
-This equivalates to over 500 production hours worked (many by volunteers) for each TeleMiracle.
+During the TeleMiracle show there are approximately 30 production volunteers who work 150 plus shifts.
+This is equivalent to over 500 production hours worked for each TeleMiracle.

-Below is a list of each position with the role description and the skills needed.
+Below is a list of each position with the description and the skills needed by the volunteer.

 This volunteer will be directing the camera operators to cue up shots via headset, communicating with the switcher to take specific cameras, and following the script while listening to the Production Assistant for changes to the show.
 This volunteer will coordinate and communicate with all production departments so everyone knows what needs to be happening.
 This volunteer will decide what is put on television.
 This position is in the production truck.